 Read Before You Mail!
 Guaranteed to Save Time, Money & Your Sanity

-When it comes to wedding invitations, postage & mailing are important factors to consider first, last, and throughout the entire process.
+When it comes to wedding invitations envelopes postage & mailing are important factors to consider first, last, and throughout the entire process.
 Before you run off to the post office, read these 10 tips on invitation mailing.
-They may just save you a little time, money, sanity, and above all else, get your invitations to your guests’ doorsteps in great shape and on time.
+They will save time, money, and hassle and help get your invites to your guests in great shape and on time.

 1. Postage Revolves Around Envelopes – Choose Envelopes First!

-Before you design and assemble your invitations, be sure you have envelopes to mail them in.
-To some this may seem obvious, but all too often this crucial tip is overlooked, and when it is, it often leads to frustration.
+Before you design your invitations, be sure you have envelopes to mail them in.
+This may seem obvious, but all too often this crucial tip is overlooked.

 Invitations can be made in any size, but envelopes are made only in standard sizes.
 Although an invitation can be altered to fit an envelope, and envelope can not be altered to fit an invitation.
-You do not want to finish designing your invitations only to find out there is no envelope available to mail them in – and it you’re thinking about getting custom envelopes made, think again.
+You do not want to finish your invites and find out there is no envelope available to mail them in – and if you’re thinking about getting custom envelopes made, think again.
 Unless you are requesting thousands of them, you would be hard pressed to find someone to make them for you.
-The moral of the story is, save yourself the hassle – choose your envelopes first!

 2. Recognize Envelopes of “Odd Sizes” Require Additional Postage

-Speaking of envelope selection, if you are concerned about postage, be weary of the shape of the envelopes you select.
-Recognize that envelopes of “odd” shapes and sizes require additional postage.
+If you are concerned about wedding postage, be aware that envelopes of unusual shapes and sizes (square envelopes, most commonly) require additional postage.

 The United States Postal Service has specific shape and size parameters that envelopes must fall within to be considered “normal” or acceptable for standard postage.
-Any envelopes that fall outside of these parameters can not be run through automated sorting machinery, and are therefore charged a “non-machinable surcharge” – an extra 20 cents a piece.
+Any envelopes that fall outside of these parameters can not be run through automated sorting machinery, and are therefore charged a “non-machinable surcharge” – 21 cents a piece*

 3. Envelopes Weighing Over 1 Ounce Require Additional Postage

 Any envelope weighing over 1 ounce will require additional postage regardless of size or shape.
-In all honesty, by the time you throw in a invitation, response items, and any additional info cards, most wedding invitations will weigh over 1 ounce.
+Typically by the time you throw in a invitation, response items, and any additional info cards, most wedding invitations will weigh over 1 ounce.

-If you are on a tight budget and concerned about the price of postage, there are some steps you can take to keep the price down.
+If you are concerned about postage, there are some steps you can take to keep the price down.
 Learn about them in this video:

-4. Take Advantage of Wedding Stamps – They’ll Save You Money & They’re Pretty
+4. Take Advantage of 2oz.
+Wedding Stamps – They’ll Save You Money & They’re Pretty

 Wedding stamps are another great tool for keeping postage costs down.
 They were designed with bulkier wedding invitations in mind, and more importantly, they’re much prettier than the average stamp – cakes & flowers over flags & bells – so take advantage!

-One 65 cent* wedding stamp is good for up to 2 ounces (instead of paying 90 cents* for 2 stamps).
-The USPS also offers a 1 ounce wedding theme stamp for 45 cents*, should your invitation not weigh over 1 ounce.
+One 68 cent* wedding stamp is good for up to 2 ounces (instead of paying for 2 stamps).
+The USPS also offers a 1 ounce wedding stamp for 47 cents.*

 5. Pay Attention to Sealing – Make Sure Everything is Good & Stuck

-Before sending your invitations on their merry way, be sure everything is properly sealed – and we’re not just talking stamps to envelopes (though do make sure they’re good and stuck), but the envelope itself too.
+Before sending your invitations on their way, be sure everything is properly sealed – and we’re not just talking stamps to envelopes, but the envelope itself too.

-The more enclosures you have inside your envelope, the more it expands, the closer attention you have to pay to sealing.
-In essence, if your envelope is chock full of cards & embellishments, make sure the gum seal is secure all the way around, or your envelope may end up opening in route.
+The more enclosures you have inside your envelopes the closer attention you have to pay to sealing.
+Make sure the gum seal is secure all the way around, or your envelope may open in route.

 6. Have Invitations Ready to Mail 6-8 Weeks in Advance